malan88/spa/README.md

     .10     Flashback: Story of the No Pants Network .11     Rudi meets with the NPN in Starbucks
     .12     Rudi's office, SMS conversation with Twitterpated

+02 Chapter 2

+    .01     Alexa in Starbucks talks to father.
 ```